NVIDIA-Omniverse/iot-samples/README.md

 # Headless Connector

-Headless connector is a stand-alone application that implements a bidirectional bridge between customer domain and USD related data.
+Headless connectos are stand-alone applications that implements a bidirectional bridge between customer domain and USD related data.
 The logic implemented by a connector is use-case dependent and can be simple or complex.

-We have 2 sample headless application - CSV and MQTT - that transits the data as is from source to destination, whereas the Geometry sample manipulates USD geometry directly.
+There are two sample connector applications - [CSV Ingest Application](#csv-ingest-application) and [MQTT Ingest Application](#mqtt-ingest-application) - that transits the data as is from source to destination, whereas the [Geometry Transformation Application](#direct-to-usd-from-headless-connector) manipulates USD geometry directly in the connector.
 Depending on the use cases, a connector can run as a headless application locally, on-prem, at the edge, or in the cloud.

 ### CSV Ingest Application